A new group of evangelical leaders forms in support of Biden

 “I’ve never seen someone so divisive and accusatory,” said Hunter, who left his megachurch three years ago to become a community organizer.
 “We’re becoming divided and angry, and it’s the opposite of pro-life.”

 The vast majority of White evangelicals are expected to vote for Trump in 2020, just as 80 percent of them did in 2016.
-But because they make up about a quarter of the electorate, even a few percentage points in certain key states could become crucial.
+But because they made up about a quarter of the electorate in 2016, even a few percentage points in certain key states could become crucial.

 The group favoring Biden, set up by longtime evangelical leaders Ron Sider and Rich Mouw, includes several leaders who have since retired from major evangelical institutions.
 Among them is John Huffman, who was board chair of Christianity Today magazine, a lifelong Republican and former pastor to President Richard Nixon.
 He is planning to vote for a Democrat for the first time.